 Remove Fail2Ban

-In case you decide to remove Fail2Ban from your system, you can easily uninstall it by following these steps:
+To remove Fail2Ban from your system, follow these steps:

 Stop and Disable the Fail2Ban Service